-- Prepare and publish within this policy the requirements for a Gender Equality Scheme identifying our gender equality goals and actions to meet them; - Review and revise this scheme every three years.
+- Prepare and publish within this policy the requirements for Gender Equality - Review and revise this scheme every three years.

 Transgender

 Transgendered people are explicitly covered by the gender equality duty.
 The term transgendered refers to a range of people who do not feel comfortable with their birth gender.
 The school will respect the confidentiality of those seeking gender reassignment and will provide a supportive environment within its school community.